Test Sample Accuracy Scales with Training Sample Density in Neural Networks: Input-dependent unreliability

-This uses a Hoeffding-inequality based bound \citep[][eq.
-2.17]{mohri2018foundations} on each subfunction.
-Note that unlike in error bounding for model selection, our objective is to take a pre-trained model and rank test samples, so the model and training dataset are both considered fixed; what varies, and is marginalized out by expectation, is the draw of test data.

-There are several issues with this initial formulation.
+This is a Hoeffding inequality based bound \citep[][eq.
+2.17]{mohri2018foundations}.
+As we take a pre-trained model and rank test samples, the model is fixed.
+There are several drawbacks with this initial formulation.
 First, it treats the empirical error of different subfunctions as independent when in general, they are not.
 Since different activation regions are bounded by shared hyperplanes, and hence the subfunctions share parameters, there exists useful evidence for a subfunction's performance outside its own activation region.
 Second, test samples overwhelmingly induce unseen activation patterns in deep networks, and the bound in \cref{eq:hyperlocal_bound} is infinite if $N_i = 0$, making this quantity uninformative for the purposes of comparing subfunctions.

 This motivates the following empirical risk metric for subfunctions.
 Fix non-negative weighting or closeness distance function between subfunctions, $k: H \times H \rightarrow \mathcal{R}^{\geq 0}$.
 For any subfunction $h_i \in H$, define its probability mass: